L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 \begin{proof}\begin{enumerate}[leftmargin=*] \item Suppose that there is a positive river twist along the curve $\gamma_i$.
 We consider the arcs $\alpha$ and $\beta$ as in Figure \ref{fig: river twist}.
-The oriented arcs $\alpha$ and $\beta$ determine a cooriented branched surface $B$ obtained by attaching two discs to the fiber surface $S$ as described in Section \ref{subsec: constructing branched surfaces}.
-Since $n>1$, $S$ is not an annulus and therefore the complement of $\alpha \cup \beta$ has no disc components.
+The oriented arcs $\alpha$ and $\beta$ determine a co-oriented branched surface $B$ obtained by attaching two discs to the fiber surface $S$ as described in Section \ref{subsec: constructing branched surfaces}.
+Since $n>1$, $S$ is not an annulus and therefore the complement of $\alpha \cup \beta$ in $S$ has no disc components.
 Due to the fact that we have chosen $\alpha$ and $\beta$ so that they are disjoint from $\gamma_j$ for $j\ne i$ it follows that $h(\alpha)=\tau_i(\alpha)$ and $h(\beta)=\tau_i(\beta)$, as depicted in Figure \ref{fig: river twist}.
-In Figure \ref{fig: river twist} we have also labelled the branch locus of $B$ with the cusps directions and it can be checked from the picture that there are neither sink discs nor half sink discs.
-For this reason we can apply Corollary \ref{cor: no sink implica taut foliation} and deduce that $M(r_1,r_2)$ supports a coorientable taut foliation for all the multislopes $(r_1, r_2)$ realised by $\partial B$.
-We now want to understand which multislopes are realised by the boundary train tracks of $B$.
+In Figure \ref{fig: river twist} we have also labelled the branch locus of $B$ with the cusps directions and denoted with capital letters $\mathcal{A}, \mathcal{B}, \mathcal{C}, \mathcal{D}$ the four sectors of the branched surface $B$ in $S$ and none of them is a sink disc.
+For this reason we can apply Proposition \ref{prop: no sink implica taut foliation} and deduce that $M(r_1,r_2)$ supports a co-orientable taut foliation for all the multislopes $(r_1, r_2)$ realised by $\partial B$.
+On each boundary component of $M$ we obtain a train track, depicted in Figure \ref{fig: train track river twist}$a)$, of type $a)+d)$.
+Therefore by using Lemma \ref{lemma: unlinked} we have that the boundary train tracks of $B$ realise all the multislopes in $(-\infty, 1)^2$ and by applying Proposition \ref{prop: no sink implica taut foliation} we obtain taut foliations on $M(r_1,r_2)$ for all $(r_1,r_2)\in (-\infty, 1)^2$.